 Persistent primitive trigeminal artery

 In utero, the trigeminal artery supplies the basilar artery before the development of the posterior communicating and vertebral arteries.
-The PPTA arises from the junction between petrous and cavernous internal carotid artery, and runs posterolaterally along the trigeminal nerve (41%), or crosses over or through the dorsum sellae (59%).
+The PPTA arises from the junction between petrous and cavernous segments of the internal carotid artery, and runs posterolaterally along the trigeminal nerve (41%), or crosses over or through the dorsum sellae (59%).
 Vertebral, posterior communicating and caudal basilar arteries are often hypoplastic.

 There are 3 types of PPTA 5: